Acoustic-to-Articulatory Inversion of Clean Speech Using an MRI-Trained Model: Methods

-\begin{enumerate} \item Input for training and evaluation is MRI speech (M2M). \item Input for training is denoised MRI speech, and for evaluation is clean speech (M2C) \item Input for training and evaluation is clean speech (C2C). \end{enumerate}
+\item Input for train and eval is denoised MRI speech (M2M). \item Input for train is denoised MRI speech, and for eval is clean speech (M2C). \item Input for train and eval is clean speech (C2C).